 What is a Liability Claim?

-A Liability Claim, also known as a Notice of Tort Claim (a "Claim") is a document that must be filed with the City in order to notify the City that it may be liable for damage to property and/or bodily injury.
+A Liability Claim, also known as a Notice of Tort Claim, is a document that must be filed with the City in order to notify the City that it may be liable for damage to property and/or bodily injury.
 Under Indiana law, a Claim must be filed prior to initiating a lawsuit against the City.

 Who can file a Liability Claim?